lambdaclass/mirra_backend/docs/configuration/effects.md

 - `is_reversable`: Defines if the effect can be reversed when removed from the player (e.g. if it gives 10% more speed it will be removed from the player on removal), see more in ["Adding and removing effects"](#adding-and-removing-effects)
 - `player_attributes`: Attributes changes that will be applied over the player having this effect
 - `projectile_attributes`: Attributes changes that will be applied over the projectiles of the player having this effect
+- `skill_keys_to_execute`: Store skill keys of a character to be executed as long as the effect is applied

 ### Effect time type